devgioele/az-function-nodejs-poc/README.md

 Make only one instance of a function possible at the same time, such that multiple long tasks can not be started.

+### Trigger on blob storage events

+Start the function whenever a specific event in a blob storage occurs, like the addition of certain files.

 ## Notes

 ### Settings to test Azure Functions locally